Wednesday, February 8, 2023

 Home TRAVEL Travel Essentials

-One way to impress your hosts is to learn the Korean language via some great mobile apps.
+One way to impress your hosts is to learn Korean via some great mobile apps.
 If you find that too difficult, you can try to learn some of the most common Korean greetings!

 While learning how to say or pronounce some of the Korean greetings indirectly, you will also learn a bit of the Korean language.
-The greetings in the Korean language are given here in roman characters for proper pronunciation, followed by Korean characters (Hangeul).
+The greetings in the Korean language are given here in Roman characters for proper pronunciation, followed by Korean characters (Hangeul).

 You can read more about Hangul on the MCST website.